petrucci34/SimpleToDo/README.md

 # Simple ToDo List
-- A simple todo list application that lets the user enter items on a list.
+A simple todo list demo application that lets the user enter items on a list.
+Time spent: ~2 hours.

+Completed user stories:
+* View a list of existing items.
+* Add a new item.
+* Persist the list across app launches.
-- Long-pressing items deletes the item from the list.
+* Remove an item.
+Long-pressing items deletes the item from the list.

-- The list persists across app launches.
-- Below is a quick rundown of the functionality:
+Below is a walkthrough of the basic functionality:

 ![](https://github.com/petrucci34/SimpleToDo/blob/master/simpleToDoDemo.gif)